cmolinan/Portfolio-project/README.md

 # Portfolio: Mobile version

-> Is a new milestone in the process of creating a portfolio website.
+> This is the a milestone in the process of creating a portfolio website.
-In this project I built two more sections of my mobile portafolio using HTML and CSS, following the Figma design
+I'm adding the desktop version, with a UIs adaptable to another screen size using media queries.

 ## Built With